kapouer/express-dom/README.md

   All arguments are optional.
 See below for description.
   Function plugin argument(s) are appended to the default list of plugins, or to the list given in opts.plugins.

+## View loading and responses

+When the middleware is called, helpers are run first.

+The view can be a buffer, a readable stream, a string that starts with `<`, or a local file path, or a remote url, or a parsed url object, or one or several functions known as helpers.

+If it is a parsed url object, it will be used as argument to Node.js http request, so additional options like headers can be set.

+The default (and last) helper resolves the view to input data, if it was not resolved by a previous custom helper, and the input data will be loaded into the DOM during prepare or load; with a document href equal to settings.location.

+If no input data can be resolved:
+- if no prepare or load calls are done, the response is 501 Not Implemented
+- else the response is 404 Not Found

+If a helper or a plugin sets input data to false, directly through a helper or indirectly through the output of a plugin, the default helper does not send a response.

 ## Options